Turfjs/turf/CONTRIBUTING.md

 ### Prerelease

+A [prerelease](https://github.com/Turfjs/turf/blob/master/.github/workflows/prerelease.yml) action is available that publishes a canary release for every commit or PR merged to the master branch.
+However, this action is only [enabled](https://github.com/Turfjs/turf/actions/workflows/prerelease.yml) when needed.

-- Every commit or PR merged to the master branch will trigger the Github [prerelease](https://github.com/Turfjs/turf/blob/master/.github/workflows/prerelease.yml) action, creating an alpha release (e.g. `7.0.0-alpha.116` where 116 is the number of commits to master since the last release tag).
+When used, it publishes an alpha release to NPM (e.g. `7.0.0-alpha.116` where 116 is the number of commits to master since the last release tag).
 - The version number is calculated by a combination of the output of `git describe` and the `publish:prerelease` script in the root package.json.
 Specifically having `major` is appropriate for the pre-7.0 development phase, but we should change it to `minor` after 7.0.0 is finally released.

 ### Release

+Turf releases are a series of steps done from your local computer and on Github.
+Be sure to start with a clean, up-to-date version of the Turf repository master branch.
+When running the following release commands, replace `7.0.0` with the version number you are releasing.

-- If necessary, make and merge a PR with any last minute housekeeping items (docs, etc.)
+- If necessary, make and merge a PR with any last minute housekeeping items.
+  - Turf's documentation (README.md files) should be up to date as they are updated automatically on commit, based on the JSDoc comments in the package files.
 - Review code commits and decide the new version number.
 If there are breaking changes, then it should be a major version bump, e.g. 6.x.x to 7.0.0.
 This project follows [semantic versioning](https://semver.org/).

-#### Release commands
-Run the following release commands, replacing 7.0.0 with the version number to release:

 - fetch the latest code from remote origin
 ```bash